john-kurkowski/john-kurkowski.github.io/_posts/2014-01-28-good-ideas-from-mobile-design-that-are-good-everywhere.md

 People don't read.
 They scan for the information they're looking for.
 They don't want to think.
-So there's no time for people to read instructions, digest your myraid widgets & ads, or internalize the specifics of your web site.
+So there's no time for people to read instructions, digest your myriad widgets & ads, or internalize the specifics of your web site.
 There are a million other web sites they have to keep up with.
 Your text is not special.